richarduuz/Research_Project/readme.md

 ## Project Objective
-Our project aims to find a suitable DeepFake model, in terms of visdual quality, inferencing speed and easiness of deploying, to deploy on our Android demo application server.
+Our project aims to find a suitable DeepFake model, in terms of visdual quality, inferencing speed and easiness of deploying, to deploy on as Android demo application server.
 We have uploaded and referenced code of all 3 potential models we selected in addition with our Android application package and server.

 ## Code Reference
 In this repo, there are 3 models we referenced from 3 authors.